Research

 AI fabricates data under social pressure.

-In controlled experiments, AI models that were told their responses would be evaluated generated 3x more fabricated claims than control groups.
+In controlled experiments, AI models that were told their responses would be evaluated generated significantly more fabricated claims than control groups.
 The fabrication was structurally indistinguishable from real data.

-This finding is documented across 15 models from 5 providers.
-It is not model-specific -- it is an architectural property of current AI systems.
+This finding is documented across multiple models from multiple providers.
+It is not model-specific—it is an architectural property of current AI systems.

 Finding